iwhite90/ScalaForTheInterested/chapters/Section04.md

 ![](../pictures/CreateObject.PNG)

 It asks you where you want to put the object, so select **New File**.
-Unfortunatey it's not clever enough to put it in the `main/scala' folder, so look in the project view and you'll see your new file in the `test/scala` folder.
+Unfortunately it's not clever enough to put it in the `main/scala` folder, so look in the project view and you'll see your new file in the `test/scala` folder.
 Just drag it up into the `main/scala` folder, and hit **Refactor** in the box that pops up.
 Go back to the test file, and you'll see that `Ian` looks ok now, but `sayHello` is now red.

 ![](../pictures/Red2.PNG)